FREQUENTLY ASKED QUESTIONS...

 What happens if I want a piece of music played that isn’t listed on your website?

 Let us know.
 We love adding to our repertoire and will do our best to source it for you.
-Heads up - extra fees may be involved.
+Please note extra fees may apply.

 What if I don’t know what music to request?